MissStrong/ICS4U/Unit 2/Note 2 - String Manipulation and Regular Expressions.md

 | 123-126	| more symbols |
 | 127	| delete (probably won't use) |

-For characters in other languages (e.g. letters with accents or characters in different alphabets and writing systems), other symbols (eg. wingdings and emojis), you can use their [unicode](https://unicode.org/) value.
+For characters in other languages (e.g. letters with accents or characters in different alphabets and writing systems) and other symbols (eg. wingdings and emojis), we can use their [unicode](https://unicode.org/) value.

 ### String Formatting